 Supporting a survivor of hate can be daunting especially when it is someone close to you and you are worried about saying or doing "the wrong thing."
 You don't have to be an expert to support someone but there are some really simple things you can do that will help.

 - Listen.
+If someone discloses an experience of hate to you, listening to what they tell with no judgment, compassion and empathy can be incredibly helpful.
 Just taking the time to listen to someone and talk about what has happened can help.
-These six active listening tips might help you to support them.